-MITHAS founder George Ruckert and New England’s Kathak dance pioneer Gretchen Hayden Ruckert will be honored with the LIFETIME ACHIEVEMENT AWARD at the New England Choice Awards gala to be held at Westin Hotel in Waltham, MA, on October 27, 2017 by INE Multimedia, a non-profit organization devoted to promoting and supporting charitable organizations, art, culture, education and empowerment.
+MITHAS founder George Ruckert and New England’s Kathak dance pioneer Gretchen Hayden Ruckert were honored with the LIFETIME ACHIEVEMENT AWARD at the New England Choice Awards gala to be held at Westin Hotel in Waltham, MA, on October 27, 2017 by INE Multimedia, a non-profit organization devoted to promoting and supporting charitable organizations, art, culture, education and empowerment.
 George Ruckert, a performer, composer, arranger, author and a teacher of music at MIT, is the founder of MIT’s Heritage of the Arts of South Asia, known as MITHAS.
 His wife Gretchen Ruckert is a performer and teacher of Kathak dance, and is the senior-most disciple of late Pandit Chitresh Das.

 K.Sarveshan (from South Africa), a disciple of the Dhananjayans, is to get the best dancer award for his performance at the 29th SPIRIT OF YOUTH festival of Madras Music Academy in August 2017.
 S Bhagyalakshmi gets the award for second best dancer.
 Dance Guru Award (for Guru of Best Dancer in Spirit of Youth) goes to Guru VP Dhananjayan.
 The awards will be given on 3rd January 2018 during Music Academy’s annual Naatya festival.